Øyvind Vaksdal

 Øyvind Vaksdal (born 19 October 1955 in Kopervik) is a Norwegian politician for the Progress Party.

 He was elected to the Norwegian Parliament from Rogaland in 1997, and has been re-elected on two occasions.
 He had previously served in the position of deputy representative during the term 1993-1997.

-Vaksdal was a member of Karmøy municipality council from 1983 to 1987 and 1991 to 2007.
+Vaksdal was a member of the municipal council of Karmøy Municipality from 1983 to 1987 and 1991 to 2007.
 From 1995 to 1997 he was also a member of Rogaland county council.